larkintuckerllc/aws-architect-associate/1/1.4/README.md

 * Amazon Macie: Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover, monitor, and help you protect your sensitive data in Amazon Simple Storage Service (Amazon S3).
 Macie automates the discovery of sensitive data, such as personally identifiable information (PII) and intellectual property, to provide you with a better understanding of the data that your organization stores in Amazon S3.

+* Amazon Elastic Transcoder lets you convert media files that you have stored in Amazon Simple Storage Service (Amazon S3) into media files in the formats required by consumer playback devices.
+For example, you can convert large, high-quality digital media files into formats that users can play back on mobile devices, tablets, web browsers, and connected televisions.